 - Bank of Montreal (BMO)

 Despite these five banks dominating the finance sector, another type of institution has been around for years and is still prospering.
 These are known as credit unions.
 They are a good alternative.

 The idea of credit unions was coined last century by Alphonse Desjardins.
 In 1900 he opened the first successful credit union or “people’s bank” in Quebec, known as a caisse populaire.
 Desjardins created a financial cooperative designed to help the community first rather than make a profit.

-Credit unions today do make profit, and we will cover what they do with it later on.
+Credit unions today do make a profit, and we will cover what they do with it later on.
 Currently, there are 438 credit unions and caisses populaires in Canada.
 They strengthen the economy tremendously by community donations, sponsorships, scholarships and bursaries, creating jobs, and providing small businesses with capital.
 In 2019, an average of 4 percent of Canada’s credit union pre-tax income went to community donations and sponsorships.

 Credit unions and caisse populaires are financial cooperatives which means several things differentiate them from banks.
 This article will cover what credit unions are, and who they are for.
 We will also discuss some of the major differences between banks and credit unions while also considering the major players in the credit union industry.

 Simply put, a credit union is controlled and governed by the people leveraging its services.
 You become a member and an owner of a credit union when you join.
 This means that the people who are using it are also managing it.

 The primary objective of a credit union is to offer its members the best possible advice, services and products.
 Because credit unions are community-minded organizations, owned by their members, a lot of the profit made is invested back into the community in which they operate and in some cases, shared back with members in the form of dividends.